 As for other little add-ons, consider skipping them.
 If you can cover the cost of a rental (or borrow a car from a friend while you’re in a jam), rental-car riders are unnecessary and an AAA membership is often a better deal than roadside assistance coverage if you have an older vehicle.

 Frequently asked questions

 How can I get cheaper car insurance?

-There are several ways that you can lower your monthly car insurance premiums.
-Start by shopping around for quotes to find a provider who can offer you the best price.
-You can also opt for a higher deductible, which will lower your monthly rates.
+There are several ways you can lower your monthly premium for more affordable insurance.
+Start by shopping around for quotes to find a provider who can offer you the best insurance rates.
+You can also opt for a higher deductible, which will lower your monthly premium.
 Take advantage of discounts, like bundling your policies or insuring multiple vehicles.
 And don’t forget about your credit score — paying your bills on time and keeping credit card balances low will boost your score, which will translate into cheaper insurance rates.
 These factors can combine to help you get low cost insurance.

 Do I need full-coverage car insurance?

 The type of car insurance you choose depends on your needs and the amount of risk you’re willing to take.
 You aren’t required to have full-coverage car insurance, but it does offer the most protection if you’re in an accident.

 If you’re able to pay the higher premiums associated with full-coverage insurance, it’s probably worth the additional money.
 For example, if you don’t have full-coverage insurance and you’re found at-fault for an accident that caused injury to someone else, you could be responsible for paying their medical expenses out-of-pocket.

 Which auto insurance provider is the cheapest?